zozzlethena/docs/pages/launch.md

   the assets.
 </Callout>

-Here's a walkthrough for how to use the Optimism Bridge on mobile:
+Here's a walkthrough for how to use the Arbitrum Bridge on mobile:

 <Bleed>
   <iframe width="100%" height="800"